Anthony M. Scibelli

 Anthony M. Scibelli (1911-1998) was the longest-serving representative in the history of the Massachusetts House of Representatives.
-He served the South End of Springfield, Massachusetts, the Tenth District in Hampden County, for 48 years, until his death in 1999.
+He served the South End of Springfield, Massachusetts, the Tenth District in Hampden County, for 48 years, until he died in 1999.

 Early life

 Anthony M. Scibelli was born Antony Moreno Scibelli in Springfield, Massachusetts, on October 16, 1911.
 He was the son of recent immigrants from Italy, Andrea Scibelli and Filomena Ciccarella.
 Anthony was born at home on Water Street in the South End, a center of Italian community in Springfield.

 Anthony has an older brother and two younger sisters.
 There was also an older son named Anthony who died in infancy.

 His father, Andrea, was a laborer, then a barber in 1911.
 In 1920, he managed a billiards parlor.
 In 1930, the year before Anthony graduated from Cathedral High School, his father, called Andrew Scibelli, worked as a real estate agent.